brightkeycloud-chad/aws-foundations/Day1TakeHomeExercises/Solutions.md

-# AWS Foundations Day 1 Exercises
+# AWS Foundations Day 1 Exercise Solutions

 ## ✅ Exercise 1: Enable PDF email delivery of the monthly bill
 - Navigate to the **Billing Dashboard**.